perryfranks/zmk_corne_prog_dvorak/README.md

 ## Installation

 There are several ways to start using this package.
 - Incorporate into existing repo: Refer to the ZMK getting started instruction for the installation & flashing process: https://zmk.dev/docs.
-From there the corne.keymap can be simply copy into an existing config.
+From there the corne.keymap can be simply copied into an existing config.
-- Fork this repo, make your changes and then get the firmware in the normal way using github actions
+- Fork this repo, make your changes and then get the firmware in the normal way using Github actions
-- If you don't need to make any changes you can simply grab the firmware from the github actions and get typing
+- If you don't need to make any changes you can simply grab the firmware from the Github actions and get typing

 ## Usage